solarwinds/uamsclient-puppet/README.md

 ## Usage

-Usage of UAMS Client puppet module.
+Usage of the UAMS Client Puppet module.

 ### UAMS Client Installation

-To install the UAMSClient agent using this module, you need to define the class uamsclient with the appropriate parameters.
+To install the UAMS Client agent using this module, you need to define the class `uamsclient` with the appropriate parameters.
 Below is an example of how to use this module to install the UAMS Client:

 ```puppet
 class { 'uamsclient':